 Ian Reid’s novels have proved to be popular choices with a variety of book clubs and reading groups.

-The following topics and questions may be useful for stimulating discussion of A Thousand Tongues.
+The following topics and questions may be useful for stimulating discussion of The Madwoman’s Coat.

 - The story’s action extends across different periods and character sets.
 Do these correspond to different aspects of the general theme of conscience?

 - What light is shed on this theme by the pair of epigraphs – passages quoted from Shakespeare and Barnes that precede the novel’s opening?

 - If conscience is an inner sense of right and wrong, can it vary according to time and circumstance or is it shaped by certain basic moral values?

 - Among the conscientious objectors in the Princetown Work Centre, what different political views and personal motivations are revealed?

 - How many hidden truths emerge in the course of the story?